entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > Giles et al. (2015), Character 166; Choo et al. (2017), Character 302; King et al. (2017), Character 84; Castiello (2018), Character 86; Zhu Y. et al. (2022), Character 536.

-> Here we define the vagal process as a lateral extension (or extensions) of the posterior otic region that are associated with foramina for branche of the vagus (X) nerve and bear facets for the branchial arches.
+> Giles et al. (2015): "Here we define the vagal process as a lateral extension (or extensions) of the posterior otic region that are associated with foramina for branche of the vagus (X) nerve and bear facets for the branchial arches.
 They can also pierced by the jugular canal.
 Vagal processes are well developed in placoderms (e.g. *Dicksonosteus*; Goujet 1984: fig 6).
-A complete account of vagal processes is provided above in section 3 (\'Lateral Processes of Early Gnathostome Neurocrania\').
-(Giles et al., 2015)
+A complete account of vagal processes is provided above in section 3 (\'Lateral Processes of Early Gnathostome Neurocrania\')."

 537. Periotic process: (0) absent; (1) present.